-Traditions only Egyptians can Understand are a key factor during the vacation in Egypt.
-This article is written by ETP team which will provide every traveler with all the information and details needed to fully understand the unique traditions of the ancient Egyptians.
+Traditions only Egyptians can understand are key factors in planning vacations in Egypt.
+This article is written by the ETP team, which will provide every traveler with all the information and details needed to fully understand the unique traditions of the ancient Egyptians.
 There are so many traditions and customs that are closely attached to the history of Egypt.
-The traditions of Egypt are as old as time are built on modesty, honesty, respect, loyalty, and hospitality, offering every new visitor a look in the mind of the Egyptian public who are known to be very kind and helpful.
-It is one of the unique countries around the world that has the greatest ancient attractions which were inherited by the ancients.
+The traditions of Egypt are as old as time and are built on modesty, honesty, respect, loyalty, and hospitality, offering every new visitor a look in the mind of the Egyptian public, who are known to be very kind and helpful.
+It is one of the most unique countries in the world, and it has the greatest ancient attractions, which were inherited by the ancients.

 In addition to this, there are lots of traditions that were shared between the Egyptians tens of years ago.
 The Egyptian experience across the lands of Egypt is very special as every traveler will enjoy the unique climate, shopping, food, festivals, and enchanting attractions.
-The Culture of Egypt is very diverse The Arabic language of Egypt is very rich with many meanings and values that will make the time in Egypt even more precious.
-Some of those traditions are normal and you can even find them in other countries but others are really strange and hard to understand for the other cultures and that is why we have collected in our article some of the most unfamiliar traditions & beliefs in Egypt so that whenever you get the chance to come and visit the land of Pharaohs, you don’t get surprised while checking closely those unique traditions.
-There are Traditions only Egyptians can understand:
+The culture of Egypt is very diverse.
+The Arabic language of Egypt is very rich with many meanings and values that will make time in Egypt even more precious.
+Some of those traditions are normal, and you can even find them in other countries, but others are really strange and hard to understand for other cultures, and that is why we have collected in our article some of the most unfamiliar traditions & beliefs in Egypt so that whenever you get the chance to come and visit the land of Pharaohs, you don’t get surprised while checking closely those unique traditions.
+There are traditions only Egyptians can understand:

-That expression is used when someone invites someone else to do something without insisting as he/she doesn’t really mean.
-The word Marakbiya means the people in a boat in the middle of the sea and they are definitely away from anyone else so when someone is inviting another one to enjoy food, drink, or activity, it means that he doesn’t really mean since he won’t be able to apply what he offered.
+That expression is used when someone invites someone else to do something without insisting that he/she doesn’t really mean it.
+The word Marakbiya means the people in a boat in the middle of the sea, and they are definitely away from anyone else, so when someone is inviting another one to enjoy food, drink, or activity, it means that he doesn’t really mean since he won’t be able to apply what he offered.

-This is a very old tradition for the Egyptians which require anyone to step with his right leg whenever he/she is about to enter a new place or to start a new life just like getting inside the house after getting married to spend a life full of prosperity, happiness, and blessings.
+This is a very old tradition for the Egyptians which requires anyone to step with his right leg whenever he/she is about to enter a new place or to start a new life, just like getting inside the house after getting married to spend a life full of prosperity, happiness, and blessings.

 The Egyptians considered that a black crow brings very bad luck and they also believe that if a black crow stands over the roof of a house, it means that something bad is going to happen at that house and even someone may die.
 The same can be said regarding the black cat but what is stranger is that they believe that the black cat is a bad spirit that wanders on earth and they shouldn’t look at its eyes at all.